dashevo/dashmate/README.md

 ## Usage

-The package contains a CLI, Docker Compose files and system configurations.
+The package contains a CLI, Docker Compose and configuration files.

 ### CLI